-As expected, not much of the asphalt jungle's bright city lights here with cynical detectives investigating complex plots involving dirty politicians blackmails or addicted celebrities doing porn flicks.
-These are simple stories about everyday people who are driven by simple pleasures and whose actions are motivated by the most basic instinct and feelings.
-Although fear is mentioned in the collection's title, I would say that greed is their most common theme.
+As expected, not much of the asphalt jungle's bright city lights here with cynical detectives investigating complex plots involving dirty politicians, blackmail, or addicted celebrities doing porn flicks.
+These are simple stories about everyday people driven by simple pleasures, whose actions are motivated by the most basic instincts and feelings.
+Although fear is mentioned in the collection's title, greed is its most common theme.

 Eyes That Watch You (1939)

-Nasty and pretty hard-boiled one even though its protagonist is an old handicapped lady who cannot even speak.
-She overhears her daughter in-law plotting murder of her son but she's (obviously) powerless to do anything about it.
+A nasty and pretty hard-boiled one, even though its protagonist is an old, handicapped lady who cannot even speak.
+She overhears her daughter-in-law plotting the murder of her son, but she's (obviously) powerless to do anything about it.
 Everything takes place in this old secluded house which gives a novel great tone.
-Thing I liked the most about it was great suspense.
-Woolrich plays kind of cat and mouse game with his characters (and of course with us) and just when you think that poor sucker might get away, he actually gets killed.
+The thing I liked the most about it was the great suspense.
+Woolrich plays a kind of cat-and-mouse game with his characters (and of course with the reader), and just when you think that poor sucker might get away, he actually gets killed.
 Nice!

-Good story, masterfully written and executed - my favorite of the collection.
+Good story, masterfully written and executed - my favourite of the collection.
 It's such a good material that I find it a bit surprising it has never been made into a movie.
-Especially since (according to Wikipedia) Woolrich has had more books adopted into film noirs than any other authors of that era.
+Especially since (according to Wikipedia) Woolrich has had more books adapted into film noirs than any other author of that era.

 The Night I Died (1936)

 Greed again.
-And plot of killing a close family member again.
-It even starts similarly as Eyes That Watch You by our hero over-hearing sinister conspiracy about killing him.
-And once again is his greedy spouse, but in this one he manages to escape the dark demise that she had arranged for him.
-But unfortunately in the process he crosses the line to the dark side becoming greedy, violent and paranoid asshole himself.
-Cool stuff and good combination of hard boiled story and psychological drama.
+And the plot of killing a close family member again.
+It even starts similarly to Eyes That Watch You, with our hero overhearing a sinister conspiracy about killing him.
+And once again, it is his greedy spouse, but in this one, he manages to escape the dark demise that she had arranged for him.
+But unfortunately, in the process, he crosses the line to the dark side, becoming a greedy, violent and paranoid asshole himself.
+Cool stuff and a good combination of hard-boiled story and psychological drama.

 You'll Never See Me Again (1939)

 Good opening line (It was the biscuits started it) that implies that once again there will be family trouble.
-Not murder this time (at least not yet), but classic plot with inexplicable wife disappearing and her hubby frantically trying to find her while becoming a prime suspect himself in the process.
-Fast paced page turner at the beginning but unfortunately in the second half it dissolves into standard and predictable "run against the time" type thriller.
-With 70 pages (and only one corpse!) this is the longest entry of the collection and also in my opinion its weakest.
-Good story but plotting towards end somehow didn't work for me, some stuff was pretty hard to believe.
+Not murder this time (at least not yet), but a classic plot with an inexplicable wife disappearing and her hubby frantically trying to find her while becoming a prime suspect himself in the process.
+Fast-paced page turner at the beginning, but unfortunately, in the second half, it dissolves into a standard and predictable "run against the time" type thriller.
+With 70 pages (and only one corpse!), this is the longest entry of the collection and also, in my opinion, its weakest.
+Good story, but the plotting towards the end didn't work for me; some stuff was hard to believe.

 Murder Always Gathers Momentum (1940)